Quarantine; What is it, and why is it necessary? Quarantine Challenges

 One of the biggest challenges we find as breeders, is educating our adopters on the importance and necessity of quarantine for their new cat or kitten upon homecoming.
+In this blog you will learn Quarantine; What is it, and why is it necessary?
 We tell our adopters to quarantine, why to quarantine, and they even sign a contract stating that they will in fact quarantine for a period of 7 to 10 days.
 However, time and time again we receive messages, or see on social media, that the quarantine period was completely ignored, or only lasted a few hours or perhaps a day.
 The common reasons we hear for the failed quarantine period include;

 - The adopter forgot.

 - They felt too bad for the kitten.

 - The kitten escaped.

 What many adopters do not realize is that this lack of preparedness and commitment to the quarantine period can have very serious, even fatal consequences for the new kitten or other pets in the household.

 The need for quarantine

 There are two main reasons for a quarantine period for any incoming cat or kitten into a new household:

 - The health and safety of the new kitten.

 - The health and safety of the existing animals in the household.